philc/book-notes/engineering/mythical man month - fred brooks.md

 * Jones's Point -- productivity follows quality
   * Focus on quality, and productivity will follow.
 Avoiding lumbering systems and design bugs also avoids schedule disasters late in development.
-  * (From chap 17, "No Silver Bullet Refired")
+  * (This is from chap 17, "No Silver Bullet Refired")

 ## The Mythical Man Month after 20 years (chap 19)

 * "There are many examples of elegant software products designed by a single mind, or by a pair.
   Most purely intellectual works such as books or musical compositions are so produced."
-* Argues that it's hard for software to afford their "straightforward approach" to conceptual integrity that other creative disciplines use, because software projects grow to become huge, and there's intense competition that creates urgency.
+* Fred argues that it's hard for software to afford the "straightforward approach" to conceptual integrity that other creative disciplines use, because software projects grow to become huge, and there's intense competition that creates urgency.
 * "Managing large programming projects is qualitatively different from managing small ones, just